wildart/logicalc/README.md

 1. Use `|` symbol to produce `OR` token in the lexer file `logicalc.fsl`
 2. Add `OR` token to the grammar file `logicalc.fsy`
-3. Write a grammar rule for a disjunction operation, `oterm`, similarly to conjunction (logical AND), see the above grammar for rule definition.
+3. In the grammar file `logicalc.fsy`, write a rule for a disjunction (logical OR) operation, `oterm`, similarly to conjunction (logical AND), see the above grammar for rule definition.
-4. Make sure that implemented rule correctly wired with other grammar rule.
+4. Make sure that implemented rule correctly wired with other grammar rules.
 See that rule symbols **exactly** match the ones in the above grammar, see `iterm` and `aterm` rules.
 5. Run test script to verify correctness of the operation implementation.

 ### Material Equivalence Operation